 Hours: 10 AM to 4 PM every Monday to Thursday and 11 AM to 4.45 PM every Sunday

 12. Winter Gardens

 A tiny bit of sunshine goes a long way in this award-winning city center garden that is crowned with a soaring glass roof and filled with over 2500 plants from around the world.
 It is the largest temperate glasshouse in the country and the largest urban glasshouse in Europe.
-The pride of Sheffield, its 21st-century architecture provides a stark contrast against the nearby Victorian town hall and Peace Gardens.
+The pride of Sheffield, its 21st-century architecture provide a stark contrast against the nearby Victorian town hall and Peace Gardens.